Kenneth Morris Lee

 The tool contains RGB and CMYK values, gray steps and other standard color patches.
 The newer Passport Photo 2 also contains an 18% gray card.

 The test photo above was made under typical incandescent home office lighting and shows before and after profile correction.
-To watch a Youtube video about it, click here and see the X-Rite promotional video here.
+To watch a YouTube video about it, click here and see the X-Rite promotional video here.

 Sony Mirrorless